 Anything to do with science is a process of continual evolution.
 Particularly since 2018, REACH regulation regarding SVHC (substances of very high concern) has become increasingly stringent and demanding.
 Previous REACH compliance was largely based on declaring (registering) the use of listed chemical substances and staying within specific limits applicable to each substance.
-Now, Article 31 of REACH (requirements for safety datasheets) demands that if a product contains SVHC that is more than 0.1% of the total weight of the finished product, then the has been produced in compliance with REACH EC 1907/2006 regulations.
+Now, Article 31 of REACH (requirements for safety datasheets) demands that if a product contains SVHC that is more than 0.1% of the total weight of the finished product then the manufacturer is compelled to both register its use with the European Chemicals Agency and provide their customer with a safety datasheet.